 Where to stay in Soho

 - Luxury: The Crosby Street Hotel.
 A stunning luxury hotel you cannot miss to enjoy the ultimate luxury hotel experience!
 It features an on-site restaurant, elegant and sophisticated rooms featuring floor to ceiling windows with amazing views, and other upscale amenities you’re gonna love!
 There’s also a really nice rooftop garden!
+Click here to check the reviews, photos and availability.

 - Mid-range: Arlo Soho.
 Great value for your money!
 It’s well-located, not far from amazing boutiques and hip restaurants.
 It features a rooftop bar, courtyard and a co-working space.
 The rooms are contemporary and many offer great city views.
+Click here to check the reviews, photos and availability.

 - Find all the Soho hotels